This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 I’m always a fan of using an ingredient in a new way.
 Sometimes, we get stuck thinking that what has always been will always be.
-Apricots already take a backseat to peaches and are usually relegated to preserves, pies, or maybe a chutney.
+Apricots already take a backseat to peaches and are usually relegated to something like apricot butter, pies, or maybe a chutney.
 All of those uses are a wonderful way to use in-season fruit, but what if you want something on the savory side?

 Two hands holding white plate with fork holding piece of chicken after being scooped out of skillet underneath